 I vaguely remember seeing The Vampire Bat (1933) on a Sunday afternoon back in the early 1980s.
 The memory didn’t spark in me that Fay Wray was in it.
+(Whatever happened to Fay Wray?)
 But why would I remember that from a movie I saw when I was ten.
 This is a strange one with rubber bats being clutched by the town fool.

-When you’re flipping through the channels, and you come across this gem, watch it, you won’t be disappointed.
+When you’re flipping through the channels, and you come across The Vampire Bat, watch it, you won’t be disappointed.
 I give it 3.5 out of 5 Stars.